Bridgeport Water Quality at a Glance

 Monitor Water Quality

 Stay informed about your water quality by reviewing Aquarion’s annual Consumer Confidence Reports available at aquarionwater.com/wqr.
-Contact Water Quality at 1-800-832-2373 for specific questions or concerns about your water.
+Given the detection of contaminants above health guidelines, consider independent water testing and contact Water Quality at 1-800-832-2373 for specific questions.

 Conserve Water

 Follow Aquarion’s irrigation schedule and conservation programs.
-Visit aquarionwater.com/watering for lawn and garden tips, and consider participating in conservation initiatives to help protect water resources.
+Visit aquarionwater.com for lawn and garden tips, and consider participating in conservation initiatives to help protect water resources and reduce demand on treatment systems.

 Consider Home Filtration